ayazhankadessova/LeetCode_Practice/DSA_Book/Chapter3Exercises/README.md

 - if elem1 is bigger -> advance iter2, because there is a change that we meet elem1 duplicate is list2 later

 6. Iterate through res

+## Exercise 3.6 Josephus Problem (Feb, 15)

+The Josephus problem is the following game: N people, numbered 1 to N, are sitting in a circle.
+Starting at person 1, a hot potato is passed.
+After M passes, the person holding the hot potato is eliminated, the circle closes ranks, and the game continues with the person who was sitting after the eliminated person picking up the hot potato.
+The last remaining person wins.
+Thus, if M = 0 and N = 5, players are eliminated in order, and player 5 wins.
+If M = 1 and N = 5, the order of elimination is 2, 4, 1, 5.

+- Josephus Problem Approach:

+1. Create a Doubly Linked List
+2. Start with head, iterate while only one element is left
+3. skip specified number of times
+4. If while skipping we reach a tail, then we start from the head.next
+5. Delete element -> reassign next/prev
+6. When only one element is left, then return head.next